ProdigyTech/JS-Dependency-Check/readme.md

-# Note: This project is still under active alpha development at this time.

 ## About

 ### This utility is an Dev Dependency add-on to your javascript project.
 Running this tool will output a html report with all the projects' dependencies and whether they are up to date or out of date.